-In a medium pot, heat the broth/stock to a simmer.
+In a medium pot over medium-high heat, bring the broth/stock to a simmer.

-In a large, heavy bottomed pot, add the olive oil and butter over medium heat.
+In a large, heavy bottomed pot over medium heat, add the olive oil and butter over medium heat.
 Once the butter is melted, add the onion, garlic, and thyme, stirring occasionally.
 Cook until the onions are soft and translucent.

 Add the rice, stirring to coat each grain with the butter and oil.
 Stirring fairly constantly, wait until you smell a nutty aroma.
 That lets you know that the rice has been toasted a bit.

 Add the pumpkin puree, stirring to incorporate well.
 Add the spices and cheese.
-Stir stir stir.
+Stir to combine.
 Add salt and pepper to taste.